SAFEHR-data/PIXL/README.md

 - `PIXL_DB_`*
 These are credentials for the containerised PostgreSQL service and are set in the official PostgreSQL image.
 Use a strong password for `prod` deployment but the only requirement for other environments is consistency as several services interact with the database.
-- `PIXL_EHR_API_AZ_`*
-These credentials are used for uploading a PIXL database to Azure blob storage.
-They should be for a service principal that has `Storage Blob Data Contributor` on the target storage account.
-The storage account must also allow network access from the PIXL host machine.

 #### Ports